 People want to know what they can do to create the change they want to see in their community, and they want to do it themselves.
 They need expertise, training, technology, and tools to empower them.
 Democracy Centers are led by well-established community-based organizations that educate and promote opportunities to take action to support issues important to the community, such as voting rights, energy democracy and resiliency, jobs, and community wealth and power building.
 This change can’t come from outside; it can only happen from within.

-Center for Common Ground provides needed infrastructure, training and digital tools to empower communities during times of accelerated change and challenge.
-Citizens need a place to gather, learn about national, state and local policy/politics so they can make educated decisions about their leaders and how to make change on every level.
+The Center for Common Ground provides needed infrastructure, training, and digital tools to empower communities during times of accelerated change and challenge.
+Citizens need a place to gather and learn about national, state, and local policy/politics to make educated decisions about their leaders and how to make change at every level.

-Through a program of the CFCG, Democracy Centers leverage the on-the-ground expertise, presence and trusted relationships of community-based organizations with a successful track record of civil rights protection and advocacy, civic engagement, community building and development, election protection, voter registration, and other activities that support the basic tenets of our democracy in underserved communities.
+With the Center for Common Ground, Democracy Centers leverage the on-the-ground expertise, presence, and trusted relationships of community-based organizations with a successful track record of civil rights protection and advocacy, civic engagement, community building and development, election protection, voter registration, and other activities that support the basic tenets of our democracy in underserved communities.

 Once the Center for Common Ground has agreed with local community leaders to establish a Democracy Center with them, they'll work together:

 Are you currently working in your community and wish to partner with Center for Common Ground and take advantage of our resources and training to establish a Democracy Center?

 Learn more about our Democracy Center program, and get in touch with us to start the conversation!

 We will have a lot of opportunities for local volunteers to help with our Democracy Centers.
 Please sign up with us at Center for Common Ground so that we may contact you when opportunities become available!